AccelByte/accelbyte-csharp-sdk/docs/custom_operation.md

 ```

 ## Use Custom Operation with Builder Pattern
-After you do modification to the operation class, you can leverage the builder pattern to instantiate your operation class.
+After you modify the operation class, you can leverage the builder pattern to instantiate your operation class.
 ```csharp
 using AccelByte.Sdk.Core;
 using AccelByte.Sdk.Api;